were appointed with bipartisan support by the Secretaries

 report is supported by a range of annexes and appendices,

 with the first annex containing a list of our

 An introductory comment

-4 We were appointed to advise on the long term development of higher education.
-But we express here our concern that the long term wellbeing of higher education should not be damaged by the needs of the short term.
+6 We were appointed to advise on the long term development of higher education.
+But we express here our concern that the long term wellbeing of higher education should not be damaged by the needs of the short-term.

-5 We are particularly concerned about planned further reductions in the unit of funding for higher education.
-If these are carried forward, it will have been halved in 25 years.
+7 We are particularly concerned about planned further reductions in the unit of funding for higher education.
+If these are carried forward, it would have been halved in 25 years.
 We believe that this would damage both the quality and effectiveness of higher education.
 We are also concerned about some other immediate needs, especially in relation to research.

 8 We recognise the need for new sources of finance for higher education to respond to these problems and to provide for growth.
 We therefore recommend that students enter into an obligation to make contributions to the cost of their higher education once they are in work.
 Inescapably these contributions lie in the future.
 But there are pressing needs which we identify in the Report in the years 1998/99 and 1999/2000.
 We urge the Government to respond to these in its decisions on funding, by giving credit for the full value embedded in the commitments given by students to provide for their education.
 The present public expenditure and accounting practice does not provide for this: it therefore fails to recognise value that is properly recognised in normal commercial accounts, and leads to costly arrangements for securing that value by sale of the loan book, which can be ill afforded.